sourcegraph/about/docs/terms-self-hosted.md

 As used on this page, the following terms have the following specific meanings:

-1.1 **“Agreement”** means, collectively, the terms and conditions laid out on this page (these **“Terms”**), and all other applicable rules, policies, and procedures that we may publish from time to time on the Site, including but not limited to our [Privacy Policy](/privacy).
+1.1 **“Agreement”** means, collectively, the terms and conditions laid out on this page (these **“Terms”**), along with any order for Software (**“Order Form”**) and all other applicable rules, policies, and procedures that we may publish from time to time on the Site, including but not limited to our [Privacy Policy](/privacy).

 1.2 **“Content”** means any content made available through the Software, including but not limited to text (including Documentation), data, articles, images, photographs, videos, applications, software (including source code), and other materials, as well as the Software itself (with respect to us).

 1.3 **“Documentation”** means the documentation regarding the Software that we make available for use at https://docs.sourcegraph.com.

-1.4 **“Instance”** means the private instance of the Software that you create or use in order to analyze Your Code.
+1.4 **“Instance”** means the self-hosted instance of the Software that you create or use in order to analyze Your Code.

 1.5 **“Site”** means our website located at sourcegraph.com, and all content, services, and products provided by us at or through the Site (or any subdomain or successor site).

-1.6 **“Software”** means, collectively, the software provided by us for download via the Site and for installation on your equipment, including but not limited to the self-hosted or privately hosted Sourcegraph software and our browser and editor extensions (to the extent exclusively connected to a self-hosted or privately-hosted instance).
+1.6 **“Software”** means, collectively, the software provided by us for download via the Site and for installation on your equipment, including but not limited to the self-hosted Sourcegraph software and our browser and editor extensions (to the extent exclusively connected to a self-hosted instance).

 1.7 **“Sourcegraph”**, **“we”**, or **“us”** refers to Sourcegraph, Inc., as well as its affiliates.